edson-acordi/4bit-microcomputer/README.md

   LDI RC,3       ;Loads the operand value into the RC Register.
   LDI RB,2
   LDI RA,1
-  STW @R, ACC    ;Stores the contents of the accumulator in the RAM address pointed by
+  STW @R,ACC     ;Stores the contents of the accumulator in the RAM address pointed by
                  ;RC:RB:RA, in this case, the RAM address is RC:RB:RA = 321h.
   LDI RC,>LOOP   ;Gets the address of the label, as this code changes the contents of
                  ;the Register RC.